w3c/w3c-website-templates-bundle/docs/components/cards.md

 ### Considerations

-Additional modifier classes can be added to cards:
+The following `.card--type-of-card` modifier classes are available:

+- `.card--post`
+- `.card--event`
+- `.card--member`
+- `.card--user`
-- `.card--event`, `.card--member`, `.card--news` and `.card--group` add a `box-shadow` style.
+- `.card--group`

+They are responsible for styling each card type accordingly and for handling vertical spacing between multiple cards of the same type.
+Different types of cards can be nested inside each other.

-- For event cards, the following additional classes change the color strip:
+For event cards, the following additional classes change the color strip:

 - `.conference`,
 - `.meeting`,
 - `.talk`,
 - `.workshop`

-In the markup, the card text is first in the source order to prioritise it over the icon/image.
+In the markup, the card text is first in the source order to prioritize it over the icon/image.
 Flexbox is used to place the icon/image ahead of the card text visually, via the `order` property.

+Examples of these modifier classes can be found in the [listing templates documentation](../templates/listings.md)

 Where generic link text is used visually, this is enhanced for Assistive Technology users with the `<span class="visuallyhidden">` providing descriptive link text.

 ## Block link cards

-A simple card is enhanced into a selectable card by adding the data attribute `data-component="card"`.
-When this is present, JavaScript will [enhance the card into a block link](https://css-tricks.com/block-links-the-search-for-a-perfect-solution/).
+Adding the `data-component="card"` attribute to a simple card will [enhance the card into a block link](https://css-tricks.com/block-links-the-search-for-a-perfect-solution/) when JavaScript is available.

 Do not wrap the contents of a card inside a singular `<a>` element.
 This can result in the entire contents of the card being read out to screen reader users.